 Although remote work has many benefits, it also has a few downsides.
 Alienation is one of them.
 Not only extroverts experience it, but introverts as well.

 For this reason, you need a support system.
+This is one of the most important mental health tips.
 Surround yourself with people you trust the most — your partner, family, friends, or other freelancers.
 Don’t just reach out to them once, but maintain the relationships regularly via messages, Blink, video, or audio calls.
 Also, don’t forget to meet with them in person.
 Nothing beats the good old face-to-face interaction.

 Freelancers can feel on edge because of the uncertainty self-employment brings.